FlorianRakos/IoT-NotCapricorns/Florian/reflections/reflection05/README.md

-I liked how it magically deploys over wifi.
+I liked how IoT empower magically deploys over wifi.
+Furthermore I finally started getting familiar with the Hardware as well as the tools we were using like IoT empower to achive specific goals.